nirholas/AI-Agents-Library/README.md

 ## Introduction

-**SperaxOS** represents a paradigm shift in how we interact with AI.
-At its core is a sophisticated agent ecosystem that transforms traditional AI chat into a dynamic, collaborative, and highly specialized experience.
+**SperaxOS** AI agent index at its core is a sophisticated agent ecosystem that transforms traditional AI chat into a dynamic, collaborative, and highly specialized experience.
 Unlike conventional AI assistants that attempt to be generalists, SperaxOS leverages **specialized AI agents** that excel in specific domains—from DeFi analytics to smart contract development, from portfolio management to creative content generation.

 ### Why Agents Matter